MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppSharedInterface.rst

        void foo();
    }

-Some restrictions apply to Shared Interfaces compared to standard java
+Some restrictions apply to Shared Interfaces compared to standard Java
 interfaces:

 * Types for parameters and return values must be :ref:`transferable types <section.transferable.types>`;
-* Thrown exceptions must be classes owned by the MicroEJ Kernel.
+* Thrown exceptions must be classes owned by the Kernel.

-Implement the interface proxy
+Implement the Proxy Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A proxy class is implemented and executed on the client side, each